LandmakTechnology/kops-k8s/README.md

 ====================================================================================================

-13 # IF you wan to SSH to Kubernates Master or Nodes Created by KOPS.
+13 # IF you want to SSH to Kubernetes Master or Nodes Created by KOPS.
 You can SSH From KOPS_Server

-ssh  admin@<IPOrDNS>
+sh -i ~/.ssh/id_rsa ubuntu@ipAddress
-it above command  is not working then execute ssh -i ~/.ssh/id_rsa admin@<IPOrDNS>
+ssh -i ~/.ssh/id_rsa ubuntu@3.90.203.23